Author: Craig Bramley, Esq., Managing Director

 At Berman & Simmons, we believe in the value of building for the future.
 Unlike other trial firms that circle around one or two “star” lawyers without paying attention to transition and succession, we put a lot of time and energy into training, mentoring, and developing talent.
 When seasoned lawyers retire, their shareholders are prepared to move forward with confidence.

 Every Berman & Simmons lawyer participates in our system of mentoring and collaboration.
 Not only is this a smart investment in the firm’s future, but this approach also ensures that all of our clients consistently receive the highest quality representation.

 Trial culture and our track record of success at trial have been at the core of our identity for many years.
 We value the civil justice system, trust in Maine juries, and believe that all our clients have a right to their day in court.
 We’ve seen enthusiasm for trial demonstrated by Bill Robitzek, Jay Sweet, and Steve Silin and the success they have achieved.
 Dan Kagan uses his decades of experience running a highly successful personal injury practice, along with a creative approach to lawyering, to obtain great results for his clients at trial.
 My contemporaries, Jodi Nofsinger and Ben Gideon, are leading the next generation of Berman & Simmons trial lawyers with proven ability to take on and aggressively present complex cases.
-Mike Bigos and Jim O’Connell continue to hone their trial skills in challenging cases.
-Over the last year, both have filed suit in very public cases involving catastrophic injuries or death.
+Mike Bigos continues to hone his trial skills in challenging cases.
+Over the last year, he has filed suit in very public cases involving catastrophic injuries or death.

 Though fewer cases go to trial than they did in prior decades, we are committed to maintaining and enhancing our ability to take any case to trial, even in the face of rigorous defense.
 Our attorneys develop advanced approaches and strategies for trial, share these techniques within the firm, and support their colleagues through the trial process.